Anglo-Chinese School (Independent): Clubs, societies and performing arts

 The Symphonic Band won Gold with Honours awards in the 2005, 2007 and 2009 SYF competitions, being the only school besides Saint Patrick's School to have achieved this.
 It was ranked as one of the top three bands in all three years.
 The band also received a Gold in the 2011 competition.
 The Wind Ensemble received a Gold in its first year of participation in SYF in 2007, as well as a Bronze in 2009 and a Silver in 2011.
 In 2006, the band took part in the 17th Australian International Music Festival in Sydney, Australia, attaining a Gold Award.
 In the Singapore International Band Festival 2008, the band competed against professional bands in the open division and won the only Gold award, it also achieved second place in the Finals.
 In the SIBF competition for 2010, the band achieved Silver in the Open Category, while in 2012, the Symphonic Band was awarded a Gold in Division II and the Wind Ensemble was awarded Silver in Division I. In 2011, both the Symphonic Band and Wind Ensemble participated in the Senior Category at the Hong Kong Winter Band Festival, attaining Silver and Gold (2nd Placing) respectively.
 The Symphonic Band has also received Distinction Awards at the 2013 and 2015 Singapore Youth Festival Arts Presentation for Concert Bands..

 The Choir, established in the 1980s, has taken part in many international and local choral competitions and workshops.
 The Choir has achieved a Gold award in the 2009 SYF Central Judging, as well as a Gold award in the recent 2011 SYF Central Judging.
 The Choir also obtained a Gold award at the Genting International Choral Competition in 2007.
 The IB choir now performs as an a cappella society.

-The Guitar Orchestra, established in 2003, has won three consecutive Gold medals in the SYF competitions, with a Gold award for its Secondary Orchestra and a Gold with Honours award for its College Orchestra in the 2007 SYF competition.
-The Secondary Orchestra obtained a Gold with Honours award in the 2009 SYF competition.
-It also hosts a yearly concert event, F.R.E.T.S (Finally a Really Exciting Thing to See).

-Dance Venia, established in 2005, won the Gold with Honours Award at the Singapore Youth Festival Central Judging 2009 during their first participation in the event.
-Their latest achievements include 2 Certificates of Distinction at the same event in 2013 and 2015.